-These parameters specify the size of the window used to display SM when it is used stand-alone.
-They are not used if the window is specified using the SM object.
+This parameter specifies the height in characters of the window used to display SM when it is used stand-alone.
+It is not used if the window is specified using the SM object.

 TabStops

 This parameter specifies the number of spaces inserted by pressing the Tab key in the editor.
 Its default value is 4.